One Unified Platform for spend management and proactive control

 Separate spreadsheet or none at all

-PO creation, approval, and three-way matching
+PO creation, approval, match to invoice

 Audit trail